ddelong/ddelong.github.io/_posts/2005-12-02-burp-senseo-on-the-way.md

 categories:
   - Personal
 ---
-I was checking activity on my credit cards today only to find a $15 charge I couldn&#8217;t remember.
+I was checking activity on my credit cards today only to find a $15 charge I couldn't remember.
 Then it came to me.
 The free Senseo carried a $15 shipping and handling charge.
 It was placed on my card on Monday which means it could arrive any day now.
 Then I can be all jacked on coffee at home too.